How Vehicle Weight Affects Your Car Insurance Rates in 2026

 The EV Weight Problem and Rising Insurance Costs

 Electric vehicles add a new dimension to the vehicle weight insurance conversation.
-The batteries that power EVs are extraordinarily heavy — a typical EV battery pack weighs between 1,000 and 2,000 pounds alone — making modern EVs 20–50% heavier than their gas-powered equivalents.
+The batteries that power EVs are extraordinarily heavy — a typical EV battery pack weighs around 1,000 pounds or more — making modern EVs 20–50% heavier than their gas-powered equivalents.
+The GMC Hummer EV, for example, tips the scales at over 9,000 pounds.

 Why EV Insurance Costs More

-EV owners currently pay an average of $4,058 per year for full coverage, compared to $2,732 for gas-powered vehicles — a gap of nearly 49%.
+EV owners currently pay an average of $4,058 per year for full coverage, compared to approximately $2,732 for gas-powered vehicles — a gap of roughly 49%.
+Budget EVs like the Nissan Leaf or Hyundai Kona Electric can bring that cost down significantly, while performance-oriented Tesla models push well above the average.
 While battery weight contributes to impact severity in crashes, the primary drivers of EV insurance costs are:

 Pros